 The Undercurrent of a Cultural Renaissance – A discussion of how the socialization and democratization of online content is transforming our society from the inside out and shaping new digital communities cultures in the process.

 Digital Influence: Social Capital, Social Currency and Personal Branding – Explores the undercurrent of social economics, namely social currency and social capital.
 With the advent of the 3Fs (friends, fans and followers), people are learning to expect engagement, praise and audiences.
 But, our stature in the social web is based on our actions and words.
 Essentially, your “balance sheet” is available for anyone with a web browser to review, assess, and analyze.
 Brian shares how to improve your bottom line in a brave new world to earn influence and invest in a meaningful digital legacy.

-A New Era of Digital Anthropology and Behavioral Economics – The socialization of media is powerful and transformative, but while the technology has democratized information and equalized influence, it is anthropology that gives us insight into these newly forming communities and the important behaviors that define them.
+A New Era of Digital Anthropology and Behavioral Economics – The socialization of media is powerful and transformative, but while the technology has democratized information and equalized influence, it is digital anthropology that gives us insight into these newly forming communities and the important behaviors that define them.
 Brian explores the role of digital anthropology and behavioral economics in the evolution of business, education, arts, and any industry affected by the connected people.

 For a list of upcoming and previous speaking engagements, please visit “Appearances.”